Masuzu/Yui/README.md

 Yui
 ===

-Collection of data structures and algorithms:
+Collection of data structures, algorithms and other puzzles:
 - BST with predecessor and successor access in constant time
 - RB tree (rebalancing is done through a constant number of node rotations, contrary to AVL trees)
 - Heap and heap sort.
 Merge sort